Aeschylus: The Suppliants (463 BC)

 Aeschylus continued his emphasis on the polis with The Suppliants (Hiketides) in 463 BC.
 The play gives tribute to the democratic undercurrents which were running through Athens and preceding the establishment of a democratic government in 461.
 The Danaids (50 daughters of Danaus, founder of Argos) flee a forced marriage to their cousins in Egypt.
 They turn to King Pelasgus of Argos for protection, but Pelasgus refuses until the people of Argos weigh in on the decision (a distinctly democratic move on the part of the king).
 The people decide that the Danaids deserve protection and are allowed within the walls of Argos despite Egyptian protests.

 A Danaid trilogy had long been assumed because of The Suppliants cliffhanger ending.
 This was confirmed by the 1952 publication of Oxyrhynchus Papyrus 2256 fr.
-3. The constituent plays are generally agreed to be The Suppliants and The Egyptians and The Danaids.
+3. The constituent plays are generally agreed to be The Suppliants, The Egyptians and The Danaids.
 A plausible reconstruction of the trilogy's last two-thirds runs thus: In The Egyptians, the Argive-Egyptian war threatened in the first play has transpired.
 King Pelasgus was killed during the war, and Danaus rules Argos.
 Danaus negotiates a settlement with Aegyptus, a condition of which requires his 50 daughters to marry the 50 sons of Aegyptus.
 Danaus secretly informs his daughters of an oracle which predicts that one of his sons-in-law would kill him.
 He orders the Danaids to murder their husbands therefore on their wedding night.
 His daughters agree.
 The Danaids would open the day after the wedding.